Martin A. Couney: Reputation

-Eugenics Movement
+Eugenics movement

 The eugenics movement of the early twentieth century presented an ideological contrast to Couney's treatment of premature babies.
 The eugenics movement was reaching its peak at the beginning of the 20th century and Couney's 'Infantoriums' were often showcased in the same fairgrounds as exhibitions supporting the eugenics movement.
 Articles in medical journals at the time condemned Couney's treatment of premature babies, stating the babies would pass on their “deficiencies, deformities and vices” to the next generation.
 A film produced by an American doctor in the early 1900s was even tagged “Kill Defectives, Save the Nation” and articles in medical journals questioned efforts to save premature infants, doubting the efficacy of such efforts.
-The prominence of the eugenics movement led many doctors at the time to perceive Couney as farcical, and premature babies often left to die without medical intervention.
+The prominence of the eugenics movement led many doctors at the time to perceive Couney as farcical, and premature babies were often left to die without medical intervention.